 #1 Geico: Best Overall Provider

 Geico’s low rates and consistently high customer satisfaction marks helped it earn our recommendation as the best overall provider in the U.S. We also named it the best provider for New Mexico drivers because of its strong performance in the J.D.
 Power Satisfaction Study for the Southwest region.
-In the study, Geico tied for first place, scoring 834 out of a possible 1,000 points.
+In the study, Geico came in fifth place, scoring 829 out of a possible 1,000 points.
 It tied with American Family Insurance, which is not available to drivers in New Mexico.